zestia/ember-simple-infinite-scroller/README.md

 ### `isScrollable`

 Whether the element is overflowing or not.
 If it's not, then the user will not be able to scroll to load more.
-In such a case, you can use this to provide a button to manually load more.
+In such a case, you can use this boolean to provide a button to manually load more.

 ### `loadMore`